Crate hakuban

 Hakuban is a simple mechanism which allows exposing data-objects in some processes, and observing them in other processes.
 Hakuban takes care of all the boring details of data transmission, synchronization, object lifetime management, load balancing etc.

-The API can be roughly divided into 6 parts:
+At a high level the API can be divided into 6 parts:

 tokio::spawn(async move {